top of page

 Alton Brown’s Coffee-Brewing Trick Is Strange, but It Works

 I’ve had time to hone my preferences from a sugary mug of Café Bustelo before school in the 6th grade (really) to what I love 20 years later.
-So, when someone tells me how to really brew the perfect cup of coffee, I take it with a grain of salt.
+So, when someone tells me how to brew the perfect cup of coffee, I take it with a grain of salt.

-Imagine my surprise then, thanks to a tip from Alton Brown, when I learned I apparently needed to be a little more literal about it.
+Imagine my surprise, then, when, thanks to a tip from Alton Brown, I learned I apparently needed to be a little more literal about it.

 I Tried Alton Brown’s Coffee Tip

 Still, I had an additional two cups (one with salt, one without), adding my usual items (sugar, cream, cinnamon), and found I needed less of them to fight the bitterness of my coffee.
-This is because our tongue’s sense of taste has more sodium taste receptors than bitterness receptors, which is also true for protein, which is why we like heavy cream and almond milk in our coffee as well.
+This is because our tongue’s sense of taste has more sodium taste receptors than bitterness receptors, which is also true for protein, which is why we like heavy cream and almond milk in our coffee.

-197 views0 comments
+224 views0 comments

 bottom of page